dieghernan/chulapa-jekyll-sample/_posts/2012-03-14-layout-excerpt-defined.md

   - layout
 ---

 This is the post content.
-It should be displayed in place of the user-defined excerpt in archive-index pages.

 This paragraph should be absent from an archive-index page where `post.excerpt` is shown.